JoKufner/blog/content/en/datenschutz.md

 ---

-## 7. Changes to This Privacy Policy
+## 8. Changes to This Privacy Policy

 We reserve the right to update this privacy policy to reflect changes in legal requirements or modifications to our services and data processing practices.

-Last updated: October 2025
+Last updated: December 2025